 “The team at AcuraStem is grateful for this grant as it will allow us to progress more rapidly toward a treatment, and set us on a path toward a cure for ALS,” stated Ichida.
 “The award is intended to facilitate the advancement of a new drug candidate for ALS leveraging patient neurons and engaging an entirely new target that focuses on the endosomal trafficking pathway.”

-Dr. Qing Liu, AcuraStem, CSO and Co-Founder added, “ALS affects people when they’re in the prime of their lives.
+Dr. Qing Liu, AcuraStem, Co-Founder added, “ALS affects people when they’re in the prime of their lives.
 Traditionally, scientists have only been able to study a small population of ALS patients, relying heavily on animal models.
 This explains why there are no effective treatments for this disease, and why the available drugs only extend a patient’s life by a few months.
 We are disrupting this approach.”

 “AcuraStem’s objective is to advance a therapeutic portfolio to the clinic to treat ALS patients where limited therapies currently exist,” stated Sam Alworth, CEO and Co-Founder of AcuraStem.
 “AS-1 is our lead program, and we are initiating multiple ALS therapeutic programs aimed at targeting the endosomal trafficking pathway in neurons.”